ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/create-new-document.markdown

 * Click the 'Clone' button to create a clone from the current document.
 * The original document's attachments, counters & time-series items are copied into the clone.
-* Modify the cloned document as needed and save it as a new document.
+* Modify the cloned document as needed and click Save.
+  The cloned document will be saved as a new document with a new ID.

 {PANEL/}